top of page

 • CONTEST | Savoir Faire

 Who Will Be The Next Savoir Faire Cover Model?
-COTESTANTS GRAND PRIZE A TRIP TO NYC + A Cover Shoot With Savoir Faire!
-THE 2025 SAVOIR FAIRE MODEL SEARCH Earn your spot on the cover of Savoir Faire Magazine.
-The grand prize winner will receive an exclusive cover shoot, a trip to New York City, and the opportunity to attend New York Fashion Week with Savoir Faire.
-The top prize includes round-trip travel to New York City with all expenses paid, a professional photoshoot and appearance on the cover of Savoir Faire Magazine, and a press pass to attend New York Fashion Week.
+JOIN THE CONTEST GRAND PRIZE A TRIP TO NYC + A Cover Shoot With Savoir Faire & Attend NYFW THE 2026 SAVOIR FAIRE MODEL SEARCH Earn your spot on the cover of Savoir Faire Magazine.
+The grand prize winner will receive an exclusive cover shoot, a trip to New York City, and the opportunity to attend New York Fashion Week.
+The top prize includes round-trip travel to New York City with all expenses paid, a professional photoshoot and appearance on the cover of Savoir Faire Magazine, and a VIP pass to attend New York Fashion Week.
 Once approved, contestants will receive a unique voting link to share with friends, family, and fans to collect votes.
 Those with the most votes will advance to the next round, and the final winner will be determined based on votes.
 Don’t miss your chance to be featured on the cover of Savoir Faire—apply now!
-CONTESTANTS WHAT CHARITY?
+JOIN THE CONTEST WHAT CHARITY?
 THE WINNER CHOOSES!
 The Savoir Faire Model Search stands as a beacon of both fashion and philanthropy, embodying the essence of elegance with a heart.
 By allocating a percentage of all proceeds to the charity chosen by the winning model, Savoir Faire exemplifies its unwavering commitment to making a positive impact beyond the runway.
 This unique approach not only celebrates beauty and talent but also extends a helping hand to those in need, reflecting Savoir Faire's deeply rooted belief in the power of giving back.
 With each stride down the catwalk, Savoir Faire models not only showcase style and grace but also embody the spirit of compassion and altruism, fostering a community where fashion and charity intertwine seamlessly for a greater cause.
-CONTESTANTS
+JOIN THE CONTEST

 View All